kodendaal/kodendaal.github.io/_posts/2024-09-01-three_body_problem.md

 ```

 #### 3. **Visualization**
 I used `matplotlib` to plot the trajectories of the three bodies.
 By recording their positions at each time step, I could create dynamic visualizations of their chaotic dance.
-Here’s the final frame from one of my simulations:
+Here’s a couple mesmerizing motion of the bodies over time.

 <img src="http://kodendaal.github.io/assets/three_body_problem.gif" alt="Three Body Problem Animation" style="width:100%;max-width:500px;">

-I also generated animated GIFs to capture the mesmerizing motion of the bodies over time.
-You’ll find these embedded throughout the post.
+I also generated animated GIFs to capture

 ---